MicrosoftDocs/Viva/Viva/glint/setup/program-set-up.md

 The first toggle is set to **YES** by default.
 Confidential responses promote accurate feedback.

 1. **Enable Export of Raw Survey Responses** - Enabling this functionality allows admins to export ungrouped, identifiable survey responses.
 Disabling this function permanently disallows access to or export of those responses, including the ability to transfer the data to a third party.
 [Learn more about raw survey access](/../../viva/glint/setup/employee-raw-data-export).
-1. **Company Message to Survey Participants** - Allows organizations to incorporate additional details tailored to their organization, aiming to ensure that individuals participating in surveys are well informed.
+1. **Company Message to Survey Participants** - Allows organizations to add more details tailored to their organization, aiming to ensure that individuals participating in surveys are well informed.
 Clients may wish to append information like specifying the organizational roles with access to identifiable responses or designating appropriate points of contact within the organization for inquiries or concerns related to the survey.
-Additionally, they may intend to provide supplementary guidelines on the proper utilization of the survey and direct respondents towards their company-specific resources for more details.
-This text gets added at the beginning of the survey under the title “Message from {{Client_Name}},” directly following Viva Glint’s confidentiality statement.
+You can also add guidelines on the proper utilization of the survey and direct respondents towards their company-specific resources for more details.
+This text gets added at the beginning of the survey under the title “Message from [<Client_Name>],” directly following Glint’s confidentiality statement.

 >[!NOTE]
 > - Translations for the Company Message must be done manually.